failsafe-lib/failsafe/README.md

   }));
 ```

+Recurrent can also perform asynchronous invocations and retries on 3rd party schedulers via the [Scheduler] interface.
+See the [Vert.x example][Vert.x] for a more detailed implementation.

 #### Invocation Tracking

 In addition to automatically performing retries, Recurrent can be used to track invocations for you, allowing you to manually retry as needed: